Foods To Avoid When Breastfeeding

 The best foods to consume while breastfeeding

-Eating a balanced diet including healthy fats, protein, carbohydrates, and essential vitamins and minerals is the best thing you can do for yourself and your baby.
 Aim to eat as much fresh produce and as many different coloured fruit and vegetables as possible.
 Post-partum nourishment is super important, so the quicker you can get on track with eating healthily, the better.

 We know that prioritising your health and preparing healthy food can be tricky in in the early stages of motherhood.
 Just surviving each day is often hard enough during this time.
-So, try to incorporate foods into your diet that provide nourishment and are quick and easy.

-The In Shape Mummy Health Shake for Breastfeeding Mums is a great way to ensure you’re getting your daily essential vitamins and minerals.
+The In Shape Mummy Health Shake for Breastfeeding Mums is a great way to ensure you’re getting your daily essential vitamins and minerals in a quick and easy way.

-Each serve of the In Shape Mummy Health Shake provides 25% of your daily intake of essential vitamins and minerals, over 12g of protein to help keep you full, and probiotics to assist with your post-partum recovery.
+Each serving of the shake delivers 25% of your daily intake of essential vitamins and minerals, along with a good serving of protein to keep you full and satisfied.
+Plus, it contains probiotics to support your post-partum recovery.

 Nutritionist